ravid7000/solid-octo-potato/README.md

 ## Page Load time

+I used Lighthouse from Chrome devtools to measure page load time.

+- **FCP**: less than 1 second.
+- **LCP**: 2 seconds, because of monaco editor rendering.
+- **TBT**: 40 ms, already optimized.

 ## Optimization

 This app is built using CSR(client side rendering) strategy.
-This the application is small in size, but still we can do the initial page loading optimization.
+This the application is small in size, but still we can optimize the initial load time:

+### Bundle Size Optimization

+a.
+Lazy load the QueryEditor component which is loading monaco editor under the hood.
+b.
+Lazy load the ResultPanel component which is loading the table component with react-window dependency.
+c.
+I used rollup-plugin-visualizer bundle analyzer to further debug the assets in the bundles.

+### Assets optimization

+a.
+Implemented fonts from CDN (google CDN)
+b.
+Using SVG based icons with react-icon packages
+c.
+Data CSVs are downloaded on demand.

+### Performance at Runtime

+a.
+I've implemented react-window to load large dataset in the table
+b.
+Used react hooks like useMemo at the places where we can optimize the computations.

+## Future Scope

+- **Unit Tests**: Use vitest as unit testing framework to test the components in isolation.
+- **E2E Tests**: Use playwright as e2e testing framework for UI and accessibility testing.